-Nothing screams romantic charm and historic culture more than roaming the streets of Florence (or as the Italians call it Firenze).
+Nothing screams romantic charm and historic culture more than roaming the streets of Florence Italy (or as the Italians call it Firenze).
 Florence is so historic, it birthed the Italian Renaissance which inspired artists such as Michaelangelo (many of his masterpieces are still there today)!
-Florence is the capital of Italy and its best known for its art, culture, fine food, and charm.
+Florence is the capital of Italy and is best known for its art, culture, fine food, and charm.
 In this blog ” A First-Timers Guide to Florence, Italy” I cover when to visit Florence, the best places to see in Florence, the top hotels and restaurants, and so much more!

 Things to Know Before Visiting Florence, Italy